kecitclub/0-Ping/README.md

 - [LLAMA3.2](https://ollama.com/library/llama3.2)

 ## Installation and Usage
-Docker image for neodesk is available in the docker hub To install pull the image and run as:
+Docker image for neodesk is available in the docker hub.
+To install pull the image and run as: